What are FAST Channels? 7 Reasons to Get Started NOW!

 An interesting fact about players within the FAST space is that, despite the low level of consumer awareness, none of them has gone bust yet, which is particularly interesting for newcomers willing to invest in the sector.

-Also, the level of engagement is quite high among that part of the population knowing and watching them because of their free nature, ease of use, and various types of content.
+Also, the level of engagement is quite high among those that know and watch them because of their free nature, ease of use, and various types of content.

 Lightweight infrastructure and low cost of implementation

 Another important pro for media companies and other entities wanting to enter the FAST market is that the required technological infrastructure is very easy to set up and implement if you choose the right partners with the appropriate expertise.

 FAST is linear television without the complex infrastructure of traditional TV channels since all the data is processed via the internet.